KILTprotocol/kilt-distillery-cli/README.md

 # kilt-distillery-cli
 CLI tool to help devs quickly accomplish commons tasks and get started with project recipes

+## disclaimer
+This tool is in beta and intended to ease development efforts, not as a replacement for production code.

 ## install
 clone the repo and open terminal
 `sudo npm install -g .`